MCMC setup and step

 • num_prunable (Int32[Array, '']) – The number of leaf parents that could be pruned, after converting the leaf to be grown to a non-terminal node.

-• p_nonterminal (Float32[Array, 'd']) – The probability of a nonterminal node at each depth.
+• p_nonterminal (Float32[Array, '2**d']) – The a priori probability of each node being nonterminal conditional on its ancestors.

 • leaf_to_grow (Int32[Array, '']) – The index of the leaf to grow.